DeFerence3/VotingSystemClient/README.md

 - etc

 We made this project simple and secure as much as possible as my limited knowledge.
 If you have any suggestion regarding the project security ,design or anything... feel free to open an Issue [here](https://github.com/DeFerence3/VotingSystemClient/issues/new).
-I'm always a learner.

 <!--
 ## How to setup